rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

 When a message is sent to a topic, Kafka chooses randomly the destination partition.
 If we specify a key for the message, Kafka will use this key to choose the destination partition, then all messages sharing the same key will always be sent to the same partition.

-This is important on the consumer side, because chronological order of messages is only guaranteed within the same partition, so if we need to consume some messages in the order they were produced, we should use the same key for all of them (i.e. for messages of a *user*, we use the *user* id as the message key).
+This is important on the consumer side, because **chronological order of messages is only guaranteed within the same partition**, so if we need to consume some messages in the order they were produced, we should use the same key for all of them (i.e. for messages of a *user*, we use the *user* id as the message key).

-To specify the message key in our `MyStreamEventProducer` we can produce `Message<MyEventPayload>` instead of `MyEventPayload` and inform the `KafkaHeaders.MESSAGE_KEY` header:
+To specify the message key in `MyStreamEventProducer` we can produce `Message<MyEventPayload>` instead of `MyEventPayload` and inform the `KafkaHeaders.MESSAGE_KEY` header:
 ```kotlin
 class MyStreamEventProducer : Supplier<Flux<Message<MyEventPayload>>>, MyEventProducer {
   // ...
   override fun produce(event: MyEvent) {
     val message = MessageBuilder
             .withPayload(MyEventPayload(event.text, event.text.length))